Anastasiya Prenko

 Anastasiya Prenko (born 12 March 1993) is a former professional tennis player from Turkmenistan.
 She is the former Turkmenistan No. 1.

 Prenko has won one doubles title on the ITF Circuit.
 On 3 May 2010, she achieved her career-high singles ranking of world No. 536.
 On 24 October 2011, she peaked at No. 529 in the doubles rankings.

-Prwnko won bronze medal at the 2017 Islamic Solidarity Games at the women's team event.
+Prenko won bronze medal at the 2017 Islamic Solidarity Games at the women's team event.

 Playing for Turkmenistan in Fed Cup, Prenko has a win–loss record of 24–15.